 - If you have any trouble finding a listing, click on the "Contact" button and request assistance.

 - Do a general web search including your state name.
-For example, a Google search brought up a New York City Food Facility Complaint Form, which enables the visitor to place a complaint about the food safety practices, unsanitary conditions, pets, or insect infestations in food service establishments.
+For example, a Google search brought up a New York City Food Facility Complaint Form, which enables the visitor to place a complaint about the food safety practices, unsanitary conditions, and pest or insect infestations in food service establishments.

 Why Should You Report Pests in Restaurants?